isakpulkki/15PuzzleSolver/README.md

 # 15PuzzleSolver

-This aim of this project is to implement a GUI program, where the user can play the 15 Puzzle game, and click a button to show the optimal moves step by step to solve it.
+This project will be a GUI program that allows users to play the 15 Puzzle game and display optimal moves to solve it by clicking a button.
+The implementation uses the IDA* algorithm with an additive pattern database as a heuristic to find the optimal path.

+The IDA* algorithm is in its final stages of development and will be integrated into the GUI program shortly.
+Meanwhile, the pattern builder is completed and is ready for testing.

 ## Instructions

-You need to have Python installed with Poetry to be able to run this application.
-Clone the repository to your desired path.
+To run this application, you must have Python3 and Poetry installed.
+Clone the repository to your preferred location.

+The repository comes with a pre-built additive pattern database that has a grouping of (5, 5, 5), but if you want to customize the groupings, you can easily do so by modifying the code and rebuilding the database.

 ```bash
 # Install dependencies